anhlt/scala-runner/SERVICES_ORGANIZATION.md

 4. **Better Testing**: Individual service modules can be tested in isolation
 5. **Clearer API Documentation**: OpenAPI schema is organized by service tags
 6. **Easier Development**: New endpoints can be added to appropriate service modules
+7. **Flexible API Exposure**: Some services (like bash sessions) can be hidden from public documentation while remaining functional

 ## Implementation Details